Xilinx Zynq board (xilinx-zynq-a9)

 -machine boot-mode=qspi

-Supported values are jtag, sd, qspi, nor.
+Supported values are jtag, sd, qspi and nor.